jgeraigery/SpotlightHelp/pages/ConnectAnalysisServices/analysisservices_component_virtualoverhead.md

 ## Wait Time in nanoseconds

 Show the average time the virtual machine spent waiting for CPU over the collection interval (average 5 minutes).
 The average queue time should remain under 60,000ns.
-If the average queue time exceeds 60,000ns then a Hyper-V CPU wait time per dispatch alarm is raised.
+If the average queue time exceeds 60,000ns then a **Hyper-V CPU wait time per dispatch alarm** is raised.
 A high alarm is raised if the average queue time exceeds 100,000ns.
-See also Windows Server CPU Drilldown.
+See also the Windows Server CPU Drilldown.

-The Hyper-V - Virtual Overhead alarm is raised on excessive CPU being used by the hypervisor on this virtual machine.
+The **Hyper-V - Virtual Overhead alarm** is raised on excessive CPU being used by the hypervisor on this virtual machine.

 Applicable to Windows Servers hosted on Hyper-V.